• North America

 Vendors submit W9 information or Form W9 to the trades or businesses that pay them any amount.
 If amounts paid to certain types of vendors total at least $600 during a calendar year in the course of a trade or business, then the payer’s business files information returns like Form 1099-MISC or 1099-NEC (or 1099-K for a Third Party Network) with the IRS, applicable states with income taxes, and gives a copy to the recipient after year-end by the due date.

 If backup withholding is required and occurs, then the payer business filing Form 1099-MISC reports any amount of U.S. federal income taxes withheld.
 The backup withholding rate is 24% (when writing this article).
 Consult the latest IRS Instructions for the Requester of Form W-9 for the current backup withholding rate for reportable payments.
-For more global supplier tax compliance forms rules, get Executive Summary: KPMG on AP Tax Compliance.”
+Learn more about global supplier tax compliance forms rules.

 About the Author